VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

-Stepping back from CQRS for a moment, one of the benefits of dividing the domain into bounded contexts in DDD is to enable you to identify and focus on those portions (bounded contexts) of the system that are more complex, subject to ever-changing business rules, or offer functionality that is a key business differentiator.
+Stepping back from CQRS for a moment, one of the benefits of dividing the domain into bounded contexts in DDD is to enable you to identify and focus on those portions (bounded contexts) of the system that are more complex, subject to ever-changing business rules, or deliver functionality that is a key business differentiator.

 You should consider applying the CQRS pattern within a specific bounded